 Access to an online community of practice that provides networking, camaraderie, peer learning and support, and a centralized communication hub for TN eCampus and TBR elearning professionals, and

-Attendance at the TN eCampus annual Summer Academy and 3-D Course Developer Conference for face-to-face networking, learning opportunities, and support.
+Attendance at the TN eCampus annual Summer Academy for face-to-face networking, learning opportunities, and support.

 Each course developer is required to complete the program every time their course is redeveloped (currently a five-year cycle).